-You can ride an AVE/Avant train from Barcelona-Sants to train station Girona, Spain, and it should take you around 40 minutes of travel.
+You can ride an AVE/Avant train from Barcelona-Sants to the train station Girona, Spain.
+It should take you around 40 minutes of travel time.
 For a more convenient journey, you can also ride a taxi, but this option is expensive.
 You may consider renting a car if you plan on visiting many places.

 Girona: A Sublime Medieval City

 There is more to Girona than just a starting base in exploring Costa Brava and the Pyrenees regions of Catalonia.
 This important city is home to one of the last surviving Jewish quarters in Spain.
 Furthermore, Girona, Spain, is a Game of Thrones set location, making it a popular destination among GoT fans.
 Do not miss the chance to explore this small yet glamorous town in the heart of Catalonia.